-PROJECT: Jindee PREPARED FOR: Estates Development Company (EDC) REFERENCE: EDC JIN

-STATUS: Final VERSION: 2

-DATE OF RELEASE: December 2016

-AUTHOR: C. Evans/ J Egan

-CONTRIBUTORS: EDC (Julie Harrold Architect and James Blitz), Studio LFA (Ludwig Fontalvo-Abello) GRAPHIC DESIGN: R Huynh

-APPROVED BY: J Blitz (EDC)

-DISCLAIMER & COPYRIGH

-This document was commissioned by and prepared for the exclusive use of EDC and Robertsday for endorsement by the Cit acts in all professional matters as a faithful advisor to its clients and exercises all reasonable skill and care in the provision of it information presented herein has been compiled from a number of sources using a variety of methods.
-Except where expre attempt to verify the accuracy, validity or comprehensiveness of any information supplied to Roberts Day by third parties.
-Roberts Day makes express or implied, or assumes any legal liability or responsibility for the accuracy, validity or comprehensiveness of this document, or the miss or misinterpretation by third parties of its contents.
-Reference herein to any specific commercial product, process, or service by trade name, tr manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favouring by Roberts Day.
+TITLE: Jindee Local Development Plan Report (LDP 7.0 (Release 3 North)) PROJECT: Jindee PREPARED FOR: Estates Development Company (EDC) REFERENCE: EDC JIN STATUS: Final VERSION: 2 DATE OF RELEASE: June 202 AUTHOR: C. Evans / L. lacok CONTRIBUTORS: EDC (Fiona Roche, Simon Cain, Julie Harrold and James Blitz), Studio LFA (Ludwig Fontalvo-Abello) GRAPHIC DESIGN: R Huynh APPROVED BY: J Blitz (EDC) DISCLAIMER & COPYRIGH This document was commissioned by and prepared for the exclusive use of EDC and Robertsday for endorsement by the C acts in all professional matters as a faithful advisor to its clients and exercises all reasonable skill and care in the provision of information presented herein has been compiled from a number of sources using a variety of methods.
+Except whe attempt to verify the accuracy, validity or comprehensiveness of any information supplied to express or implied, or assumes any legal liability or responsibility for the accuracy, validity or comprehensiveness of this docum or misinterpretation by third parties of its contents.
+Reference herein to any specific commercial product, process, or service by trade name manufacturer, or otherwise, does not necessarily constitute or imply its endorsement, recommendation, or favouring by Roberts Day.
 This doc be copied or reproduced in whole or part for any purpose without the prior written consent of Roberts Day.